alishehbaz/HackDartmouth2023/README.md

 # HackDartmouth2023
+Note: edit this markdown file while you have ideas / take a break from coding

 ## Inspiration
 Outside of my computer science journey, I am also a book writer.
 Particularly, I am interested in fantasy stories.
 Writing books has been a long-term goal on my to-do list since primary school.
 Unfortunately, I wasn't able to finish any of those until now.
 One reason I realized from writing a fantasy book is the step of world creation, those various ideas that come to my mind and character settings that I wish to depict.
 They were seem too overwhelming and time-spending to complete those tasks.